Quantum-Odyssey/Quantathon/README.md

 ## Quantum stack

-The challenge brief recommends Quantinuum tooling such as **Pytket** and **Guppy**, with access to the H2 emulator.
-Quantum dependencies will be added when the QSVM implementation is introduced.
+The Quantum Stack utilized was **qiskit**, as proviciency with its capabilities was adquired during the bootcamp.

 ## Source